 The goal of the merger of the medical centres of the two Amsterdam universities is for Amsterdam UMC to reach an even higher quality of patient care.
 This will be achieved by clustering specific patient groups in one of the two locations, enabling sustainable access to complex patient care.

-Part of Amsterdam UMC will be the VU’s state-of-the-art Imaging Center, which brings together the existing infrastructure in one building.
+Part of Amsterdam UMC is the VU’s state-of-the-art Imaging Center, which brings together the existing infrastructure in one building.
 Recent developments in imaging technology are changing the way medical practitioners tackle disease, making it easier to find tumours and other diseases and track the high precision treatment of them.
 With MRI scanners that map the body and PET scanners that trace the effectiveness of drugs and hunt out illness, leading institutions are effectively able to peer inside us.

 VUmc has one of the world’s most advanced labs for developing tracers – the contrasting agents that are injected into the body and attach themselves to diseased cells.
 It also has one of the few MRI PET scanners in the world.
 The cooperative approach of the Imaging Center includes partnerships with private enterprises.